Skip to main content

 Shopper in produce section of grocery store

-The Pennsylvania Fresh Food Financing Initiative, a public-private partnership between the state and three nonprofit organizations, has provided over $7.3 million in grants and loans to help supermarkets locate in underserved communities.
-The program lets people shop for nutritious food in their neighborhoods instead of having to drive to distant grocery stores and brings economic development to lower-income communities.
+This Smart Growth Award recognized the Pennsylvania Fresh Food Financing Initiative, a public-private partnership between the state and three nonprofit organizations, which provided over $7.3 million in grants and loans to help supermarkets locate in communities without them.

 For an update on this project, see the 2008 National Award for Smart Growth Achievement booklet.